 We knew we had a problem with the floor but were shocked to find out what was causing it and how urgent the situation had become.

-We had to investigate so we engaged Deep Pinning, engineers from Hobart to find out exactly what was happening.
+We had to investigate further we engaged Deep Pinning, engineers from Hobart to find out exactly what was happening.
 They came and drilled some holes in the slab and what they discovered was beyond belief.

 The original floor, built in 1933 was timber.
-It was tiered down from the foyer to about 1/3 of the way down the hall.
+It was tiered down from the foyer to about 1/3 of the way down the main seating rows.
 The rest of the floor was flat.
 In 1985, when the theatre closed, it was repurposed as an indoor cricket stadium and this is where the problem began.
 The tiered part of the timber floor was removed and the cavity filled with slag from the mine.
 The remaining timber floor was left in place.
 The whole lot was covered in plastic and the concrete slab poured on top.
 Thankfully, the concrete was reinforced and for some unknown reason they decided to put about half a dozen random concrete stumps under the slab, mostly down one side.

 Queenstown's wonderful festival, The Unconformity, wanted to use the theatre as the main entertainment venue on October 19-21, 2018, hosting Jeff Lang on the Friday evening and Mark Seymour & The Undertow on the Saturday night.
 Neither of these events could happen without the floor being fixed.
 It would not cope with the weight of a stage, band equipment and 400 concert goers.
 It just had to be fixed!

 Fixing the floor involved drilling 134 holes, 162mm diameter, throughout the floor.
-Steel rebar/rods were then driven down to bedrock, up to 22metres in some spots, and a concrete base formed on the ground around that.
+Steel rebar/rods were then driven down to bedrock, up to 22 metres in some spots, and a concrete base formed on the ground around that.
 The floor was then jacked up to the original level, held in place by more steel rods and more concrete pumped in around that to set as permanent stumps.
 This will ensure that it stays strong forever.
 It was quite an amazing process to watch.

 The final cost to save the floor was almost $68,000, not including the very generous donation of approx. $5000 of steel rebar from ARC Tasmania.
 The job took 2 weeks and was completed on September 14, 2018.